 eChinacities is the most popular job-hunting website used by foreigners in China.
 It offers prompt information about job vacancies open to foreigners in major cities across China on a daily basis.
 The job positions posted on this website cover almost all categories ranging from IT and management to marketing and English teaching.
 In addition, eChinacities publishes articles related to the Chinese culture and Chinese people’s daily life, as well as city guides for those who would like to travel around China.
-Go to Echinacities.
-MyJobtube
+For more, visit Echinacities website.

-MyJobtube has its own WeChat account and all you need to do is follow its moments.
+MyJobtube have their own WeChat account, so all you need to do is follow their moments.
 As long as you have your mobile phone with you, you will be able to check all kinds of job vacancies including internships posted by MyJobtube for non-Chinese applicants in China.
 Similar to eChinacities, MyJobtube publishes economy-related articles on a regular basis, which provide information such as work permits for foreigners, visa policy update, and economic issues faced by China.